antonio-marasescu/the-stc-repository/cloud/aws/012-aws-security.md

 - AWS Shield Standard = protects against DDOS attack for your website and applications for all customers at no additonal costs
 - AWS Shield Advanced = 24/7 premium DDOS protection
 - AWS WAF = filter specific request based on rules
-- CloudFront and Route53 = availability protection using global edge network, and combined with AWS Sheild provides attack mitigation at the edge
+- CloudFront and Route53 = availability protection using global edge network, and combined with AWS Shield provides attack mitigation at the edge

 ## AWS Shield